Skip to content

 Elevating Family Voices in MTSS: Strategies for Inclusion and Engagement

-Presented by Julianne Toce, MS, Senior Manager for Training and Development, INCLUDEnyc Michael Verini, MS, Family Engagement Training Specialist, INCLUDEnyc
+Presented by Julianne Toce, MS, Senior Manager for Training and Development, INCLUDEnyc and Michael Verini, MS, Family Engagement Training Specialist, INCLUDEnyc

 This interactive session focuses on elevating family voices within NYSED’s MTSS-I Pilot Framework.
 Attendees will explore the integral role families play in enhancing positive outcomes for students, and learn practical strategies for effectively including families on implementation teams.
 Additionally, the session will cover innovative methods for engaging families and including their input when direct participation is not possible, ensuring that all voices are heard.

-District Highlight - West Islip Union Free School District
+11:00 - 11:50 AM PRACTITIONER SESSION: District Highlight - West Islip Union Free School District

 Facilitated by Rodrigo Campos, PsyD, MTSS-I Coach